MicrosoftDocs/powerquery-docs/powerquery-docs/change-gateway-dataflow.md

 ## Modify authentication

 To modify the credentials used against your data source, select **Get data** in the Power Query editor ribbon to launch the **Choose data source** dialog box, then define a new or existing connection to your data source.
-In this example, the connector that's' used is the Folder connector.
+In this example, the connector that's used is the Folder connector.

 ![Choose data source dialog with the folder connector emphasized.](media\change-gateway\choose-data-source.png)